0x465/DIP-E056-Crowd-Counting-PyTorch/README.md

 ```
 ### Getting Started
 Please ensure all required libraries is installed.
-Create 2 new folders: 'json' and 'models'
+Create 2 new folders in ROOT: 'json' and 'models'
 Update paths ```...input/``` in the following files:
 ```
 - create_json.py